LA City Council Explores Self-Certification Program to Expedite Permits

 How It Impacts You

-Faster Project Approvals – The ability to obtain permits within one to five business days could accelerate timelines for property upgrades and tenant improvements.
+Faster Project Approvals – Getting permits in 1–5 days could speed up property upgrades and tenant improvements.

-Potential Expansion of Eligibility – If successful, the program could be expanded to include additional commercial project types, providing even greater flexibility for real estate development.
+Potential Expansion of Eligibility – If successful, the program could expand to include more commercial projects, offering greater flexibility for real estate development.

 Stay Connected